jesse0099/Markdowns/signals_architecture.md

 2. Donwload the used terraform.tfvars file and the associated Terraform state management files

     Currently, no defined default location for this purpose exists.
 This section will be updated when the location is available.

+3. Modify the terraforms.tfvars file.

+    ```bash
+    environment = "dev"
+    ```
+4. Create new Terraform workspace.

+    ```bash
+    terraform workspace new {workspace_name}
+    ```

-3. Deploy it.
+4. Deploy it.

     Deploy the infrastructure using the following commands:
     ```bash